blockchainuniversityedu/custom-rom/README.md

 Update #3: It will be necessary to add a feature where the decentralized ROM will encrypt the root of the phone's device tree with SHA-256 encryption, as using older methods such as MD5 could pose risks with a hash collission.
 SHA-256 will also allow for quick access to cryptocurrency mining, as well the use of smart contracts if dApps end up getting integrated early on in development.

 Update #4: Another major feature of the decetralized ROM, will be that its custom-built kernel will be able to make use of the phones device blocks (via built-in hard drive) to mine for ChiaCoin.
-This could possibly save energy life for older or recent phones, since hard drive currency mining is now a thing.
+This could possibly improve or even save energy life for older or recent phones, since hard drive currency mining is now a thing.